OpenZesame/Zhip/README.md

 This is the open source code code for the [iOS wallet app Zhip (App Store link)](https://apps.apple.com/us/app/zhip/id1455248315).
 Zhip is the worlds first iOS wallet for Zilliqa.
 It uses the [Zilliqa Swift SDK "Zesame"](https://github.com/OpenZesame/Zesame).

 # Getting started
-- Xcode 12 (Xcode 11 might work as well.)
+- Xcode 13.3 (Xcode 12 might work as well.)
 - Clone this repo

 You can thus get started right away: